qt-creator/qt-creator/share/qtcreator/templates/wizards/qtcreatorplugin/github_workflow_README.md

 The value for `QT_CREATOR_VERSION` specifies the Qt Creator version to use for building the plugin.

+The value for `QT_CREATOR_SNAPSHOT` can either be `NO` or `latest` or the build ID of a specific snapshot build for the Qt Creator version that you specified.

-You need to keep these two values updated for different versions of your plugin, and take care that the Qt version and Qt Creator version you specify are compatible.
+You need to keep these values updated for different versions of your plugin, and take care that the Qt version and Qt Creator version you specify are compatible.

 ## What it does